 Your application to the MDGPE master’s study program requires:

-- A recognized diploma or certificate of academic qualifications — bachelor’s degree requirement—, with the final classification.
-Preferably, in the Design areas of study.
-The diploma must indicate the final average or classification obtained in a scale compatible with the Bologna classification system (or possible to normalize into a 0-20 scale).
-Applicants must also include a detailed breakdown of the course curricula and individual class assessment that is usually included in the final diploma addendum.
-Links to the online syllabus and course/class matrix listings may be relevant and useful, but there is no guarantee we will review any material than the one included in the submission.
-Additionally, if you already possess a master’s degree (or other academic degrees), you should also submit it as it will be considered.
-The assessment of the academic qualifications have a 30% weight on the final classification of the application.
+Links to the online syllabus and course/class matrix listings may be relevant and valuable.
+Still, there is no guarantee we will review any material than the one included in the submission.
+Additionally, if you already possess a master’s degree (or other academic degrees), you should submit it as it will be considered.
+The assessment of the academic qualifications has a 20% weight on the final classification of the application.

-- A Curriculum Vitae, presenting your academic, professional, and personal or voluntary work activities.
-The assessment of the CV has a 10% weight on the final classification of the application.
+The assessment of the CV has a 20% weight on the final classification of the application.

-- Letter of intent (motivation).
 The letter of intent should present yourself and your academic, research, or professional activity so far.
-As well as briefly present your motivations, expectations, and goals when enrolling in this specific master’s program.
-The assessment of the Letter has a 10% weight on the final classification of the application.
+As well as briefly present your motivations, expectations, and goals when enrolling in this master’s program.
+Special attention is held to the demonstration of knowledge of the MDGPE program structure and courses, and their relevance to each candidate’s goals.

 Check the academic portal for the official and updated assessment criteria and additional requirements such as ID or Passport identification, documents, and fees.
 In any doubt, don’t hesitate to get in touch with the post-graduation academic services.